LF-digitala-kanaler/LFDS/content/components/web/forms/input-field.md

       ##### Password

-      If an input field contains a password or other sensitive data the please use the password modifier.
+      If an input field contains a password or other sensitive data, please use the password modifier.
 It follows web standards and translates characters into asterisks as they are entered.

       ##### Prefix